 He sips the wine and sighs, either with satisfaction or with regret, or perhaps with both.
 “Last week, yes.”

 “You don’t look very pleased.”
 Is this malicious of her?
 Yet actually she wants to know.
 “Didn’t you miss her at all?”

-We have here dialogue, body language, and — the prerogative of the omniscient, “all-knowing” narrator — Franzisca’s interior thoughts.
-The initial question is whether her interior thoughts provide crucial information and significantly contribute to our understanding of her character and motives.
-The more fundamental question, however, is whether the author’s inclusion of her interior thoughts actually prevents us from accessing her character.
-For it presupposes a common fallacy in fictional dialogue, that there is a one-to-one correspondence between thoughts and words or actions.
-It’s in fact a comic-book form of characterization that represents a severely attenuated view of the human personality and corresponds to nothing in real life.
-People are not robots or automatons, with a scripted program installed to produce a predictable output of words and behavior.
-This is precisely the formula for creating what in the literary world is known as cardboard characters.
-To counter this tendency, an author needs to disrupt the illusion of causality between mental activity and speech and complexify the thoughts, so that they work at variance with speech (as well as insert these thoughts at nodes that don’t disrupt the flow of the dialogue).
-Alternatively, an author might employ objective POV and withdraw them altogether.
-For the sake of experiment, let’s see what happens if we remove Franziska’s interior thoughts from the above passage:
+Here we have dialogue, body language, and—the prerogative of the omniscient “all-knowing” narrator—Franziska’s interior thoughts.
+The initial question is whether her interior thoughts provide crucial information contributing to our understanding of her character and motives and thereby warranting their inclusion.
+A more fundamental question, however, is whether the making explicit of her interior thoughts actually prevents us from accessing her character.
+For it presupposes a common fallacy in fictional dialogue, that there is a one-to-one correspondence between thoughts and words or actions, a comic-book form of characterization that represents a severely attenuated view of the human personality and corresponds to nothing in real life.
+People are not robots or automatons with an internal scripted software program for producing a predictable output of words and behavior—the literary formula for creating cardboard characters.
+To counter this tendency, an author needs to disrupt the illusion of causality between mental activity and speech, and complexify the thoughts so that they work at variance with speech.
+Alternatively, an author can employ objective POV and withdraw this interior activity altogether.
+For the sake of experiment, let’s see what happens if we remove Franziska’s thoughts from the above passage: